Neighborhood Codes Enforcement Manager

 The Public Officer’s Hearing, is usually the last Friday of each month, at 9:30 a.m., in the Small Assembly Room of the City County Building.

-A lien can be placed against the property to recover expenses incurred as a part of compelling the property owner to comply with city codes requirements.
-The Better Building Board meets the last Thursday of each month, at 3:30 p.m., usually in the Small Assembly Room of the City County Building.
+The Public Officer's orders may be appealed to the Better Building Board, which meets the last Thursday of each month, at 3:30 p.m., usually in the Small Assembly Room of the City County Building.

 What Constitutes an "Abandoned Vehicle?"